mitchelldmiller/quick-mail-wp-plugin/readme.txt

 = 3.5.6 =
 * Disable validate email setting when user list is enabled.
+* Reduced input lengths on mobile devices, to improve display.
+* Added specific CSS to prevent WordPress from changing size of select.

 = 3.5.5 =
 * Fixed JavaScript translation of duplicate email error message.